EnvoyAI/examples/FAQ.md

 that the instances are derived from, and the new instances should have the same new SeriesInstanceUID and each SOPInstanceUID should have a new unique SOPInstanceUID.

+*Note: No need to register UIDs and pay a fee, the EnvoyAI Platform does not require that.*

+*Note: When generating new UIDs, tools such as pydicom, DCMTK or DCM4CHE have built in methods to to generate compliant UIDs.*

 *Note: GSPS annotations that are related and should be viewed or toggled on/off together, should be in a single file.*